LorenzDuremdes/Second-Brain/psychological trauma.md

 1. being traumatized means continuing to organize your life as if the trauma were still going on^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 66]
 2. does the book "The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 91" think desensitization via reexposure to past traumas is effective? + why?
 	1. no, because that usually still leads to people not being "fully alive" in the present
+3. psychological trauma → behavioral plasticity
+	1. the former probably decreases the latter
+	2. **see also**: The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma, p.
+119–120

 ## [[interpersonal relationship|interpersonal]]
 1. any sort of deep intimacy—a close embrace, sleeping with a mate, and [[sex]]—requires allowing oneself to experience immobilization without fear^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma]